benjasper/metar.gg-backend/README.md

 ### How to import data
 The server has a few triggers to start the data import from the sources mentioned above.
-Those can be triggered via a HTTP POST requests to:
+Those can be triggered via HTTP POST requests to:

 - POST `/import/airports`: Imports airport data
 - POST `/import/weather`: Imports weather data